About Me

 My interest in Doula work began while I was pursuing a Biology degree at Belmont Abbey College in Charlotte, NC.
 After volunteering at Mira Via, a home for pregnant college students on my college campus, my desire to help young women navigate a healthy and joyful pregnancy began to grow.
 This desire only increased once I myself experienced how stressful and overwhelming it can be to be a young women receiving medical care alone in a hospital setting.

 I then began my Birth Doula training and have been loving every moment of caring for and supporting women and families throughout their entire pregnancy.
-I especially have a passion for supporting women who have experienced a traumatic birth or suffered from a miscarriage, and hope to bring them some comfort and confidence in any future pregnancy and birth.
+I feel especially drawn to supporting women who have experienced a traumatic birth or suffered from a miscarriage, and hope to bring them some comfort and confidence in any future pregnancy and birth.

 Pictures of my birth at home with a wonderful midwife who is still practicing today!